-If you have 24 hours in Tucson you want to maximize your time!
-This Tucson itinerary features great things to do and places to eat for a short stay in Tucson, Arizona.
+If you only have 24 hours in Tucson, you want to maximize your time!
+This 2-day Tucson itinerary highlights the best way to spend your short amount of time in Tucson, Arizona.

 I wish we had more time in Tucson because there were so many places I wanted to visit that we couldn’t fit in.
 Our visit was a taste of what Tucson has to offer and if we had more time we would have included more attractions.